trallard/Modules-template/README.md

 python replace.py
 ~~~

-If the notebooks have images (e.g. plots) these are saved as `.png` files within the notebook directory.
-The path can be modified directly within the script.
+If the notebooks have images (e.g. plots) these are saved as `.png` files in the `images` directory and the paths are updated automatically.
+The path can be modified directly within the script if you want these to be in a different location.